Estimated reading time: 8 minutes

 It’s a free opportunity for them to dispose of debris collected around town.

-I prefer the natural look of mulch as opposed to dyed, so this works just fine for me.
+I prefer the natural look of mulch instead of dyed, so this works just fine for me.

-If you need or would like more plants, taking a quick look online, or helping out a friend or neighbour, and using local resources are easy ways to save you some hard-earned money.
+If you need or would like more plants, taking a quick look online, helping out a friend or neighbour, and using local resources are easy ways to save some hard-earned money.

-Discussion: Where have you been able to find some free plants and do you have any other suggestions for the readers?
+Discussion: Where have you found some free plants, and do you have any other suggestions for the readers?

 Katrina is a horticulture graduate with over 10 years of experience with landscaping and greenhouse production.